-Osaka is a city in the Kansai region, Japan with the third largest population in Japan after Tokyo and Yokohama.
+Osaka is a city in the Kansai region, Japan with the third-largest population in Japan after Tokyo and Yokohama.
 This city on the island of Honshu is the second metropolis in Japan after Tokyo.
-This is the largest city in the Keihanshin region as an industrial and harbour centre for the Osaka-Kobe-Kyoto metropolitan area.
-To the east, this city is neighbouring Kyoto and Naha, while in the west, it is adjacent to Kobe.
+This is the largest city in the Keihanshin region as an industrial and harbor center for the Osaka-Kobe-Kyoto metropolitan area.
+To the east, this city is neighboring Kyoto and Naha, while in the west, it is adjacent to Kobe.

 Let’s Enjoy Tourist Attractions in Osaka

 Besides being the largest city after Tokyo, various interesting things in the form of tourist attractions places to buy various types of souvenirs you can enjoy.
 Well, not to be missed to eat food in Osaka because the city has delicious food.
 So that you won’t be confused when you are there, it’s better to pay attention to various things you can do here.

 1. Aquarium Osaka Kaiyukan